maryvo/nanobook/_lessons/orientation02.md

 # How can I learn to code?

 Learning to code may feel different from other skills you have learned.

-## Asking for help

-...
+Here is an overview of what programming includes.

 ## Solving programming problems